 Which PlayStation 4 should I buy?

-By the time family members roll into stores to buy their loved ones a PlayStation 4 this holiday season, there will be three options that look very similar.
-You've got the original PlayStation 4, the new slimmer PlayStation 4 with the exact same branding on the box, and the soon to be released PlayStation 4 Pro.
+Anyone looking to buy a PlayStation for family now have three options that look very similar.
+You've got the original PlayStation 4, the new slimmer PlayStation 4 with the exact same branding on the box, and the new PlayStation 4 Pro.
 It's confusing by anyone's standards, so your best bet is to know what you need before you head into the store.

 What's the difference?